 Except for illness, it is not allowed to miss school.
 Extra leave for holidays is therefore not permitted.
 Children have 13 weeks of vacation.
-You have enough time to jointly celebrate your holiday.
-There is only one exception, namely if one the parents cannot leave during school holidays.
+You should have enough time to jointly celebrate your holiday.
+There is only one exception, which is if one the parents cannot leave during school holidays.
 An employer's declaration must then be submitted.
 The management is obliged to follow these rules and, if there is a violation, pass this on to the school attendance officer.

 You can apply for a day off for a child, for important circumstances, such as a move, a marriage of a family member or an anniversary.
-Forms 'request for exemption from school visits' can be downloaded from the website.
+The form 'request for exemption from school' (verzoek om vrijstelling schoolbezoek) can be downloaded from the website.
 An application form must be submitted to the location manager at least one month before the desired leave.
 You will receive a reply to your request within fourteen days.